Azure pipeline predefined variables

 : most of the pipeline variables are mapped to the pipeline machine environment variables in upper snake case.

-Variables varying upon triggering Git action
+Variables upon Git events#

 Suppose we create a new branch named new_branch